SchoolSquirrel/ci/README.md

-# ci
+# SchoolSquirrel's Corporate Identity
-All logos, common assets and colors for SchoolSquirrel
+> All logos, common assets and colors for SchoolSquirrel